Contents:

 Precautions for taking swabs from infected lesions

-- Make sure that the container for the swab and the patient are reasonably close together
+- Make sure that the container for the swab and the patient are reasonably close together to minimise chance of spillage.

-- Take care to ensure that the swab contains enough material for analysis, but not so much that the material could drip before reaching the container
+- Take care to ensure that the swab contains enough material for analysis, but not so much that the material could drip before reaching the container.

 - Once in the container, seal and put in a sealed plastic hazard bag.
-The accompanying form should be placed a separate pocket of the hazard bag
+The accompanying form should be placed a separate pocket of the hazard bag to avoid contamination.

-If transport medium leaks out of the bag, dispose of the sample as clinical waste and take a new specimen
+- If transport medium leaks out of the bag, dispose of the sample as clinical waste and take a new specimen.

 How to handle a spillage